 In addition, Canaccord's ability to conduct business may be adversely affected by a disruption in the infrastructure that supports its businesses and the communities in which it is located.
 This may include a disruption involving electrical, communications, transportation or other services used by Canaccord or third parties with which Canaccord conducts business, whether due to fire, other natural disaster, power or communications failure, war or otherwise.
-Nearly all of Canaccord's employees in its primary locations, including Vancouver, Toronto, London (UK), and Boston, work in close proximity to each other.
-If a disruption occurs in one location and employees in that location are unable to communicate with or travel to other locations, Canaccord's ability to service and interact with clients may suffer and Canaccord may not be able to implement successfully contingency plans that depend on communication or travel.
+In all of Canaccord's locations, employees work in close proximity to each other.
+If a disruption occurs in one location and employees in that location are unable to communicate with or travel to other locations, Canaccord's ability to service and interact with clients may suffer and Canaccord may not be able to successfully implement contingency plans that depend on communication or travel.